mynormh/catch-of-the-day/lesson.md

   - To add a comment in JSX you have to use a block comment like this `{ /* comment */ }`.
   - You can name your props whatever you want as long as they don't override the HTML attributes of the element.
   - If you want to pass any prop other than a string you have to use curly brackets.
-  - In DevTools, just like $0 helps reference the selected element for Reacth $r helps reference the selected component.
+  - In DevTools, just like $0 helps reference the selected element for React $r helps reference the selected component.
   - In Stateless Functional Components you can destructure the argument `props` into each individual prop, this way you can reference each variable directly.
   - In React if you put a `value=""` in a `<input/>` it will throw a warning, because values of inputs always need to be attached to state.
 So if you need text in an input you use the property `defaultValue`.
   - When indicating the function to run on an event we don't include `()` at the end of the function because that would cause the function to run when the component mounts. `onClick={this.handleClick()}` vs `onClick={this.handleClick}`.